mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > Haven’t we been getting good press for being a more reliable alternative to AI summaries in search engines?
 If they’re getting the wrong answers, let’s not copy their homework.

 Those who want to read AI-generated crap can find it in AI products.
-Integrating those into non-AI products does not help the consumer who benefitted from those non-AI products.
+Integrating those into non-AI products does not help the consumer who benefited from those non-AI products.

 > AI consumers knowingly interact with is trained on Wikipedia, so they don't need wikipedia.org for that.
 So the WMF is proposing making a shittier version of something that already exists.

 Internet communities are not subject to game theory.
 They are not competing for the users' dollars.
 At least, Wikipedia isn't.
-It doesn't need to give into passing fads like AI overviews just because others do.
+It doesn't need to give in to passing fads like AI overviews just because others do.
 Wikipedia and other Internet communities don't need to fear mutually assured destruction.

 > It is not like a nuke, we don't need to have it just because others do.